cibelled/PowerBIEmbeddedNodeJS/README.md

 Use one of the methods in **powerbi-api-calls-sample.js** to make the coresponding api call.

-Additonal Installation using visual studio code editor
+#Additional Installation steps using visual studio code editor

 1. execute command "npm init" to create package.json if doesn't exists
 2. execute command "npm install --save-dev nodemon".
 This command helps us to keep track of changes to our application by watching